 The use of high efficiency LED arrays provide more precise control of light to be delivered to the field.
 The reflector and shielding design further reduce the amount of light transmitted off site and into the atmosphere.
 The floodlights utilize an additional external visor mounted to the floodlight that extends in front of the floodlight.
 The floodlight design is similar to "full cutoff" style lights as they dramatically limit the amount of light that is emitted above the plane of the floodlight.
-The proposed lighting system is similar to recently lighted fields at Robert Eagle Staff Middle School, Roosevelt High School and Ballard High School.
+The proposed lighting system is similar to recently lighted fields at Robert Eagle Staff Middle School, and Roosevelt and Ballard High Schools.

+Lights will be turned off by 10 p.m.
 A fully programmable automatic lighting controller will be provided.
 The controller will be able to be operated remotely to be able to turn lights off when the fields are not in use.